Mexico Travel Warning

 Queretaro: No advisory is in effect.

-Quintana Roo: Cancun, Cozumel, Playa del Carmen, Riviera Maya and Tulum are major cities/travel destinations in Quintana Roo - No advisory is in effect.
-Exercise caution when traveling south of Felipe Carrillo Puerto or east of Jose Maria Morelos as cellular and internet service are virtually non-existent.
+Quintana Roo (includes Cancun, Cozumel, Playa del Carmen, Riviera Maya, and Tulum): No advisory is in effect.
+However, U.S. citizens should exercise caution when traveling south of Felipe Carrillo Puerto or east of Jose Maria Morelos as cellular and internet services are virtually non-existent.

-San Luis Potosi: Exercise caution in the state of San Luis Potosi.
-U.S. government personnel may travel outside the city of San Luis Potosi only during daylight hours on toll roads, and must be in their hotel in the city of San Luis Potosi between 1 a.m. to 6 a.m.to abide by an Embassy-imposed curfew.
+San Luis Potosi: U.S. government personnel may travel outside the city of San Luis Potosi only during daylight hours on toll roads, and must abide by the Embassy-imposed curfew of 1 a.m. to 6 a.m.

-Sinaloa: Mazatlan is a major city/travel destination in Sinaloa - Defer non-essential travel to the state of Sinaloa except the cities of Mazatlan, Los Mochis, and the Port of Topolobampo, where you should exercise caution.
-One of Mexico's most powerful criminal organizations is based in the state of Sinaloa, and violent crime rates remain high in many parts of the state.
-Travel in Mazatlan should be limited to Zona Dorada and the historic town center, as well as direct routes to and from these locations and the airport.
+Sinaloa (includes Mazatlan): One of Mexico's most powerful criminal organizations is based in the state of Sinaloa, and violent crime rates remain high in many parts of the state.
+Defer non-essential to the state of Sinaloa, except the cities of Mazatlan, Los Mochis, and the Port of Topolobampo.
+Travel in Mazatlan should be limited to Zona Dorada, the historic town center, as well as direct routes to and from these locations and the airport.
 Travel in Los Mochis and Topolobampo is restricted to the city and the port, as well as direct routes to/from these locations and the airport.
-Please see above for general conditions for travel in Mexico.

-Tamaulipas: Matamoros, Nuevo Laredo, Reynosa, and Tampico are major cities in Tamaulipas.
-Defer all non-essential travel to the state of Tamaulipas.
-Throughout the state violent crime, including homicide, armed robbery, carjacking, kidnapping, extortion, and sexual assault, pose significant safety risks.
+Tamaulipas (includes Matamoros, Nuevo Laredo, Reynosa, and Tampico): U.S. citizens should defer all non-essential travel to the state of Tamaulipas due to violent crime, including homicide, armed robbery, carjacking, kidnapping, extortion, and sexual assault.
+The number of reported kidnappings in Tamaulipas is among the highest in Mexico.
 State and municipal law enforcement capacity is limited to nonexistent in many parts of Tamaulipas.
-Violent conflicts between rival criminal elements and/or the Mexican military can occur in all parts of the region and at all times of the day.
-Violent criminal activity occurs more frequently along the northern border.
-Organized criminal groups sometimes target public and private passenger buses traveling through Tamaulipas.
+Violent criminal activity occurs more frequently along the northern border and organized criminal groups may target public and private passenger buses traveling through Tamaulipas.
 These groups sometimes take all passengers hostage and demand ransom payments.
-In Tamaulipas, U.S. government employees are subject to movement restrictions and a curfew between midnight and 6 a.m.
+U.S. government personnel are subject to movement restrictions and a curfew between midnight and 6 a.m.
 Matamoros, Reynosa, Nuevo Laredo, and Ciudad Victoria have experienced numerous gun battles and attacks with explosive devices in the past year.
-The number of reported kidnappings in Tamaulipas is among the highest in Mexico.
-Please see above for general conditions for travel in Mexico.

 Tlaxcala: No advisory is in effect.